 For instance, if I’ve cropped in a lot on an image, this will lower the number of pixels in my image.
 But I may want to make a large print of this image.

-There are charts online to help you figure out how large you can print an image.
-I use this nice little tool over on Vivyx Printing.
+We made an article on this to help you figure out how large you can print an image.

 On the flip side, you may want to decrease the resolution of your images before putting them online.
 This helps your images load faster.
 You’re also not giving out your full-resolution image that others might want to use without permission.